 Did you notice my original table top had 3 holes in the side where the legs were attached?
 To hide them and add a bit of texture, I wrapped the edge with a bit of jute twine and tucked it into each hole.

-Do pin and share my upcycled farmhouse tray and candle pillar to inspire others to give DIY a try too.
+While you’re at it, also pin and share my upcycled farmhouse tray and candle pillar to inspire others to give DIY a try too.